 Hello, good day

-As said, salve comes directly from Latin.
-You can use it only as an initial greeting.
+As I said, salve comes directly from Latin.
+You can only use it as an initial greeting.

-It’s kind of a hybrid greeting because it can be used in somewhat formal contexts, such as when you approach a shopkeeper.
+It’s a kind of hybrid greeting because it can be used in more formal contexts, such as when approaching a shopkeeper.
 It’s a friendly way to say hello in Italian and to put people at ease.

 Salve, mi sa dire come raggiungere la stazione?

 Hello, can you tell me how to get to the station?

 However, many find it too informal to use in job interviews or other very formal situations.

 This is a polite greeting, but it’s also common among relatives.

 Buongiorno, buon giorno